folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Minimum guaranteed loan period for recalled items.** Enter an amount of time for the minimum guaranteed loan period for recalled items.
 If you allow an item to be recalled, but do not have a minimum guaranteed loan period, the recall return interval effectively becomes the minimum guaranteed loan period for recalled items.

-**Allow recalls to extend due dates for overdue loans.** Checking this box ensures that if an overdue item is recalled, patrons aren’t suddenly assessed unexpected recall fines when they had been expecting that the item was simply overdue.
+**Allow recalls to extend due dates for overdue loans.** Checking this box ensures that if an overdue item is recalled, patrons are not assessed unexpected recall fines for a recalled item that they had thought was simply overdue.

 ##### Holds